MoFrye92/PCOSRecipeBook/README.md

 # PCOSRecipeBook
-PCOS-friendly recipe book app with CRUD functionality.
+An app for managing PCOS-friendly recipes.
+Users can add, update, delete, and view recipes with ease.